 Q) If a company wants to start from scratch, how long does it take to set up one source of truth?

 - It can be done very quickly.
 The more markets or projects you have and the more agencies you work with, the longer it will take.

 - We recommend starting with few markets or projects and then slowly rolling it out across the wider business – taking learnings and potential issues from one level to the next.

 - There is always some element of ambiguity and different interpretation of questionnaire design, so make sure you tackle one roll out at a time.

 Can you add other non-market research data to your outputs and tools?

 - Absolutely!
-Infotools Harmoni is specifically designed for market research data, and allows users to add any other aggregated data, e.g. sales, media or social media, to analyze and visualize that in the same way.
+Harmoni is specially designed for market research data and allows users to add any other aggregated data, e.g., sales, media, or social media, to analyze and visualize that in the same way.